mistalloc1/gmrs/doc/column-attributes.md

 programatically with acceptable correctness should be configurable by the user instead.

-- `:num` - numeric - TODO: tell when integer and float happens - probably decision needed in code
 - `:integer` - integer
 - `:float` - float
 - `:tags` - default string interpretation, separated by pipes (|)